top of page

 3. Now what?

-What was it all about—can I sum up the essence and a few key points or takeaways?
+What was it all about—can I sum up the essence and a 1-3 key points or takeaways?
 Writing in our own words what resonated or stuck out for us integrates our learning deeper into our selves.

 Now what will I do with this learning?
 Capitalizing on the time and energy invested in the article or podcast adds tangible value to what was spent.
 Of what you note down, pick just one achievable step or action item, set a timeframe and take it forward.